narrative-environments/CourseCompendium/Affordances.md

 Such affordances could be understood as ‘objective’, i.e. ‘reflective’ or ‘expressive’ of ‘properties’ that the chair ‘has’ or ‘possesses’, but this would be to adopt a reductive, essentialist approach.
 Affordances, more properly, are relations between perceivers/actors and objects.
 Any person may perceive/enact more than one affordance of the same ‘object’, depending on need or circumstance, thereby changing its ‘objecti-ive’ status.
 Persons from different cultural backgrounds may share perceptions of the same affordances; or they may see different ones.

-Furthermore, such environmental or ecological perception is part of an engagement with the ongoing situation(s) in which the perceiver/actor is actively partaking.
-It is through such situations that the environments or ecologies are partly constituted as environments and ecologies.
-That is, perception itself is an active scanning of situations and environments, not simply a passive reception of stimuli from environments.
+Furthermore, such environmental or ecological perception is part of the ongoing situation(s) in which the perceiver, as actant, is actively partaking and constituting.
+It is through such situations that the environments or ecologies are in part, constituted as environmental and ecological realities.
+That is, perception itself is an active scanning of situations and environments, not simply a passive reception of stimuli from situations and environments.
 Perception, in other words, is multiply motivated and involves, as Merleau-Ponty affirms, the whole body in movement in domains constituted through intercorporeal interaction.

 **Affordances and Design**

 The Interaction Design Foundation develops the discussion of the use of the notion of affordances in the context of design.
-The key figure in the introduction of affordances into design is Don Norman.
+The key figure in the introduction of affordances into design discourse and practice is Don Norman.

 **References**